 What kind of work will the Fund support?

 The main beneficiaries will be activists working on the ground in Russia.
-ILGA-Europe will gather the donations, but the money will then be used directly by our member organisations working in Russia (including, but not limited to, the Russian LGBT Network).
+ILGA-Europe will gather the donations, but the money will then be used directly by our member organisations working in Russia.

 The idea is to support initiatives supporting victims over a longer period of time.
 Survivors of these violent detention centres need to get out of Chechnya – and out of Russia.
 ILGA-Europe are conscious that the work will not end at evacuation.
 Even if people have left the immediate threat behind, people will need support to be relocated outside of Chechnya and Russia (including living costs in the coming period).
 The funds collected by ILGA-Europe will be used to cover current costs that cannot be covered through other initiatives, and for these medium – long term challenges.

 - ILGA-Europe is assessing the needs of organisations in Russia on an on-going basis.
 When and where the donations will be spent will be decided in close consultation with those working on the ground and in coordination with others who may provide financial support.